Jenal09/Score-Counter/README.md

 # Score-Counter
-Scorekeeper is a simple application for tracking player scores in basic turn-based games.
-It allows you to enter names for a number of players, then submit new point values to add or subtract for those players on their turns.
+Score Counter is a simple Web interface for tracking player scores in basic turn-based games.
+It allows you to enter scores for each player till the winning score.
+You can set the winning score and also reset the winning score.
+Styling is done using Bulma, a CSS framework.